stefanledin/responsify-wp/README.txt

 7.

 == Changelog ==
+= 1.7.2 =
+* New: RWP will ignore images with the 'rwp-not-responsive' class.
+* Bugfixes.

 = 1.7.1 =
 * Bugfix.
 The $content_width variable in functions.php could make the generated markup to be slightly incorret.